Narc

 SetupStatus Quo

-Nick Tellis chases a suspect through Detroit streets in a violent foot pursuit that ends with him accidentally shooting a pregnant woman, establishing his damaged state and desperate methods.
+Nick Tellis chases a suspect through Detroit streets in a brutal foot pursuit that ends with him shooting a pregnant woman with a stray bullet.
+He's suspended, broken, living in guilt-ridden exile from the force.

 Theme